 When you arrive you will see that Flamingo airport is very small and easy to get through.
 After claiming your bags and exiting the baggage claim area find your SDI group leader for directions to the hotel or directions on how to pick up your rental truck if you reserved one.

 Upon arrival at Capt.
 Don’s proceed to the front office to check in.
-You will need a credit card, your registration form, and your dive release (both passed out on the plane on the way down).
+You will need a credit card, your registration form, and your dive release.
+Please click the previous links, download, print and complete these two documents and bring them with you to Bonaire.
+This will speed up your check in process.
 At check in they will imprint your credit card and hand out room keys, towels and welcome cocktail vouchers.
 Always keep your wallet, airline tickets, passport, jewelry and all valuables locked in the safe in your room.
 Only carry what cash or credit card you will need when you go out.
 (We are asked what to do with credit cards, cash and keys when diving.
 I keep them in my swimsuit pocket.
 The credit cards are plastic, keys are brass, and we haven’t found anywhere on the island that refuses to accept wet U.S. Dollars.)
 After check in the hotel staff will help you find your room.
 Settle in, take a shower, put on your swimsuit and head to the Deco Stop bar for a late afternoon beverage or take a swim in the ocean.
 The rest of the evening is yours to do as you please.
 Have dinner, unpack, socialize or just hang out.
 Some people use this opportunity to unpack their gear and take it down to the dive lockers under the dive shop.
 If you plan to leave gear in the lockers bring a small padlock with you to lock the locker.
 Try to pick an upper locker.
 If you put your gear in a bottom locker someone will load the locker above you with wet gear and it will drip on yours.

 The morning after arrival begins with breakfast.
 Rum Runners restaurant begins serving at 7:00 am and serves till 9:00 am.
 Breakfast is buffet style with fruits, breads, cheeses, eggs, bacon, sausage, potatoes, or a made to order omelet.
 Breakfast is included in your package.